nak/systemd/docs/CONTAINER_INTERFACE.md

    short string identifying the container manager implementation.
 This file should be newline terminated.
-Passing this information via this file has the benefit that payload code can easily access it, even when running unprivileged without access to the container PID 1's environment block.
+Passing this information via this file has the benefit that payload code can easily access it, even when running unprivileged without access to the container PID1's environment block.

 6. The `/run/host/container-uuid` file may be used to pass the same information as the `$container_uuid` environment variable (see above).
 This file should